xdsopl/LDPC/README.md

 To study LDPC codes I've implemented a soft decision decoder using floating point operations only.

-You can switch between five [Belief propagation](https://en.wikipedia.org/wiki/Belief_propagation) algorithms:
+You can switch between six [Belief propagation](https://en.wikipedia.org/wiki/Belief_propagation) algorithms:

 * min-sum algorithm: using minimum and addition
+* self-corrected min-sum algorithm: using minimum, addition and erasures
 * min-sum-c algorithm: using minimum, addition and a correction factor
 * sum-product algorithm: using tanh+atanh-functions, addition and multiplication
 * log-sum-product algorithm: using log+exp-functions to replace above multiplication with addition in the log domain
 * lambda-min algorithm: same as log-sum-product, but using only lambda minima

-Decoding speed varies about 20ms (no errors) to 500ms (max errors) for the rate 1/2 N=64800 code using min-sum-c on my workstation.
+Decoding speed varies about 10ms (no errors) to 300ms (max errors) for the rate 1/2 N=64800 code using self-corrected min-sum on my workstation.

 Here some good reads:
 * Low-Density Parity-Check Codes